-This course is designed to provide students with the opportunity to practice the art of creative writing.
+Corequisite: NoneThis course is designed to provide students with the opportunity to practice the art of creative writing.
 Emphasis is placed on fiction, writing, poetry, and sketches.
 Upon completion, students should be able to craft and critique their own writing and critique the writing of others.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 (On Demand)

-ENG 126 Creative Writing II Prerequisite: ENG 125
+ENG 126 Creative Writing II

-This course is designed as a workshop approach for advancing imaginative and literary skills.
+Prerequisite: ENG 125Corequisite: NoneThis course is designed as a workshop approach for advancing imaginative and literary skills.
 Emphasis is placed on the discussion of style, techniques, and challenges for first publications.
 Upon completion, students should be able to submit a piece of their writing for publication.
-This course has been approved for transfer under the CAA as a pre-major and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a pre-major and/or elective course requirement.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
 (On Demand)

-ENG 131 Introduction to Literature 3 0 0 3

-Corequisite: ENG 112 or ENG 113 or ENG 114

-This course introduces the principal genres of literature.
+ENG 131 Introduction to Literature 3 0 0 3 Prerequisite: ENG 111 Corequisite: ENG 113 or ENG 114This course introduces the principal genres of literature.
 Emphasis is placed on literary terminology, devices, structure, and interpretation.
 Upon completion, students should be able to analyze and respond to literature.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
-This course is also available through the Virtual Learning Community (VLC).
 (On Demand)